illuminatech/array-factory/README.md

 ```

 Note that final handler callback ('()' configuration key) is not DI aware and does not provide binding for its arguments.
-However, the factory instance is always passed as its second argument allowing you to access to its DI container if needed.
+However, the factory instance is always passed as its second argument, allowing you to access to its DI container if needed.
 Following code will produce the same result as the one from previous example:

 ```php